Jonah Heim Player Props: Rangers vs. Blue Jays

 Jonah Heim At The Plate

-- Among the qualifying hitters, he ranks 34th in batting average, while his on-base percentage ranks 71st and he is 58th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 34th, his on-base percentage ranks 76th, and he is 54th in the league in slugging.

-- He has homered in 11.7% of his games this season, and 2.9% of his trips to the plate.
+- He has hit a home run in eight games this season (13.1%), leaving the park in 3.3% of his chances at the plate.

-- Heim has picked up an RBI in 43.3% of his games this year, with more than one RBI in 18.3% of his games.
-He has also driven in three or more runs in seven contests.
+- In 44.3% of his games this year, Heim has driven in at least one run.
+In 11 of those games (18.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.